About Marigold Row

 Meet Anita

 I'm Anita Mehta, the proud owner and founder of Marigold Row.
-I was born in New Delhi, India and came as student to USA.
-California has been my home for over three decades now.
-My unwavering passion for exquisitely crafted textiles has guided me on this remarkable journey, and kept me connected to my home away from home on the other side of the world.
+While I originally hail from New Delhi, India, I've called California my home for over three decades.
+My unwavering passion for exquisitely crafted textiles has guided me on this remarkable journey.

 Health Matters

-If you have been diagnosed with cancer or alopecia, and are currently undergoing chemotherapy or have completed your treatment, we are here to support you.
-We'd like to offer you 20% off towards the purchase of any scarf available on our website.
-Please feel free to reach out to us via email at marigoldrow@gmail.com to receive the discount code*.
-Cashmere stoles not included in this offer*.
+If you have been diagnosed with cancer or alopecia and are currently undergoing chemotherapy or have completed your treatment, we are here to support you.
+We'd like to offer you a $25 coupon that you can use towards the purchase of any scarf available on our website.
+Please feel free to reach out to us via email at marigoldrow@gmail.com to receive the coupon code.

 Northern state of Punjab